 Our Most Commonly Asked Questions

-Below are a list of the most common questions we receive from our clients.
-This is ordered here for your reference so you can always refer to this information for future transactions and questions.
+Below is a list of the most common questions we receive from our clients.
+This is displayed here for you so you can always refer to this information for future transactions and questions.
 If you do not find something here that is relevant to what you need, please feel free to contact us.

 Is it more expensive to use a Mortgage Broker?